 - Restart Mozilla Firefox

-Remove Bing redirect virus using Combo Cleaner
+Remove Bing redirect using Combo Cleaner

 Manual removal of Mac malware could be a bumpy road because you run the risk of missing small fragments of the infection, in which case all the efforts may be futile down the line.
 The automatic tool called Combo Cleaner eliminates this pitfall by leveraging effective detection algorithms to identify every single malicious file on your Mac.
-This way, Bing redirect virus removal is a matter of a few clicks and a couple of minutes’ wait.
+This way, Bing virus removal is a matter of a few clicks and a couple of minutes’ wait.
 Use the following steps to give it a go.

 Download and install Combo Cleaner app.